Explore Santa Cruz County and Southeast Arizona

 The “Town too Tough to Die” and location of the OK Corral and Boot Hill Cemetery is located 63 miles from the park and requires a 1 1/2 hour drive.
 Shops line the main walkways, gunfight re-enactments, stagecoach rides and other amusements are to be found.
 The Tombstone Courthouse State Historic Park dates back to 1882 as the Cochise County Courthouse.
 It houses many artifacts from the various eras of Tombstone’s history in the museum and serves as a resource for historical researchers.
 Contact the Tombstone Chamber of Commerce at P. O. Box 995, 4th and Allen, Tombstone, AZ 85638.
 Phone (520) 457-9317, or toll free (888) 457-3929.

-The city of Bisbee is located 76 miles Southeast of the park and requires 2 hour drive.
+The city of Bisbee is located 76 miles Southeast of the park and requires a two hour drive.
 It is a curious mix of the old and the new.
 The downtown historic district recalls the wild days as a booming mining town, while the newer parts of town carry on as a modern municipality.
-See the large, open Lavender Pit or take the Copper Queen underground mine tour.
+See the large, open lavender pit or take the Copper Queen underground mine tour.
 Contact the Bisbee Visitor Center at #2 Copper Queen Plaza and Convention Center, Bisbee, AZ 85603.
 Phone (520) 432-3554, or toll free (866)-2BISBEE.

 San Pedro River Riparian Natural Area